Last Updated on July 4, 2026 by Daniel Globe

 Frequently Asked Questions

 They’re called cairns.
-You’ll spot them guiding your way in rough terrain.
-Respect trail etiquette: don’t add to them through rock balancing, since agencies place them to keep you safe and on route.
+You’ll spot them guiding your way across rough terrain.
+Respect trail etiquette and don’t add stones of your own — agencies place them carefully to keep hikers safe and on route.

-You call it a cairn.
-You might also see rock balancing, but on trails, follow trail etiquette and don’t add your own stacks unless land managers approve them.
-They’re guideposts, memorials, and symbols.
+It’s called a cairn.
+Recreational rock stacking is sometimes called rock balancing, but on trails you should follow trail etiquette and avoid adding your own stacks unless land managers have approved them.

-Hikers stack rocks to mark routes, aiding trail navigation, though some theories say all cairns guide you.
-In practice, you should respect hiking etiquette: use established markers, because careless piles can confuse others and scar landscapes.
+Hikers stack rocks mainly to mark routes and aid navigation.
+In practice, you should stick to established markers, since careless piles can confuse others and scar the landscape.

 Conclusion

 When you hike, cairns can help you keep on the right track, especially above treeline or on rocky ground where blazes are hard to see.
-Still, you should read them carefully and avoid adding your own.
-A random rock stack can lead you astray in a heartbeat.
-Stay alert, follow official markers, and trust the trail plan.
+Still, read them carefully and avoid adding your own — a random rock stack can lead you astray in a heartbeat.
+Stay alert, follow official markers, and trust your map when a cairn looks questionable.
 With a sharp eye and a little caution, you’ll navigate safely and keep the path clear for others.